 This depends on the type of prescription you have.
 People who have been prescribed continuous home oxygen should use it round-the-clock, or at least 18 hours per day.
 18-24 hours per day includes using oxygen during sleeping and during exercise.
 Some people only need to use extra oxygen while they are exercising.
 Others only need extra oxygen while they are asleep.

 A pulse oximeter is a noninvasive medical device used for measuring a patient’s oxygen level in the blood and pulse rate.
 These are important vital signs, and accurate readings are crucial.
 Discuss this with your physician if it is warranted with your medical condition.
-There are various ones one the market depending on how you want to monitor your levels.
-Prairie can help you with obtaining a basic fingertip oximeter, to a handheld unit, or a table top monitor cable of providing continuously monitoring with alarm limits.
+There are various options depending on how you want to monitor your levels.
+Prairie can help you with obtaining a basic fingertip oximeter, to a handheld unit, or a table top monitor capable of providing continuous monitoring with alarm limits.

 Not if you follow the safety instructions and manage it appropriately.
 Smoking increases the chances of a fire occurring around the oxygen tank.
 It’s recommended that you don’t smoke around the tanks because of this danger.